zhmu/dos-utils/README.md

 ## Simple RS-232 transfer utility

 Trivial utility to transfer files from your development machine to your target machine.
 Uses RS-232 with checksums.

+## NFSv3 client for DOS

+TSR that allows you to map a NFSv3 server over IPv4 to a DOS drive letter.